arnoson/kirby-template-sugar/README.md

 ## How does it work

-On order to get this to work, your original template file has to be compiled to normal php, similar to how other template languages (like laravel blade) work.
-The difference with Kirby Template Sugar is that it is still just 99% html+php but with the added `<snippet:name>` and `<slot>` sugar.
-So you still have syntax highlighting, intellisense, ...
+To make this work, your template files need to be compiled into regular php, similar to how other template languages (like Laravel's Blade) work.
+But the goal of this project is not to create a new full template language for Kirby.
+Instead it embraces php templates and just adds a little sugar where they tend to get too messy.
+You still write php/html (with syntax highlighting, intellisense, ...) and add a special `<snippet>`, `<slot>` or `<layout>` tag here and there to keep things tidy.

 The templates can either be compiled via the `kirby-template-sugar` CLI or with a [Vite](https://vitejs.dev/) plugin.
 See the examples folder for both approaches.